tyson-nw/Neosys/database/sources/SRD/SRD.md

 Light and what you can reveal with light is an important factor in the battlefield.

 #### Cover
 If a creature has at least half of their body behind something solid at opaque between them and their attacker they are considered under Cover.
 Obscuring effects, like dim light, fog, or dense foliage can also provide Cover from creatures more than 5ft away.
-Character's have [[#Advantage]] on [[#React]] defenses when behind cover, and have [[#Disadvantage]] on attacks against creatures who have cover.
+Character's have [[#Edge]] on [[#React]] defenses when behind cover, and have [[#Hinderance]] on attacks against creatures who have cover.

 #### Full Cover
 If a creature is fully obscured from the vision of their attacker either behind something solid and opaque or within darkness they have Full Cover.
 Attackers still know the creature is there unless the creature becomes [[#Hidden]].